-With bags of character, this five -bedroom grand period property is the perfect destination for large families or groups of friends seeking a comfortable base from which to explore the countryside and coastline of the area.
+With bags of character, this six -bedroom grand period property is the perfect destination for large families or groups of friends seeking a comfortable base from which to explore the countryside and coastline of the area.

 This beautiful old house with views of Ben Nevis, sleeping ten guests and two dogs across six bedrooms, has a place in Scottish Jacobite history.
 Bonnie Prince Charlie, after raising his standard at Glenfinnan in 1745, stayed overnight in the house and in the morning plucked a white rose from a bush at the front of the property and attached it to his bonnet.
 The rose became his emblem and the symbol for the Jacobite cause, ‘The White Cockade’.
 The holiday let is full of character with a traditional feel and pretty fireplaces and furnishings.
 Set in Fassfern, 9 miles from Fort William, this house is perfect for large families or friends looking for a quiet rural holiday while still having access to shops and leisure facilities.